jeswin/ssb-scuttlekit/scuttlekit.md

 # ScuttleKit - Distributed P2P Database Replication Protocol

-This paper describes a method for implementing an secure, eventually consistent, peer-to-peer distributed database over a gossip-based mesh network such as Secure ScuttleButt.
+This document describes a method for implementing an secure, eventually consistent, peer-to-peer distributed database over a gossip-based mesh network such as Secure ScuttleButt.

 ## Encryption

 One of the challenges in a P2P database is to replicate (amongst selected peers) database edits securely over an open network, without non-participants being able to read the edits.
 The edits will be packages as stringified JSON messages, but we'll worry about their exact formatting later.
 Just assume them to be strings.
+The approach is a modified form of the private-box scheme used in Secure ScuttleButt.

 For our examples, we'll consider a p2p network having 4 participants - Alice, Bob, Carol and Dan.